20BCE11035/flutter_presence-app/README.md

 ## About the Author

-Flutter Presence is Developed by [mrezkys](https://www.facebook.com/mrezkys12) The User Interface are designed by [mrezkys](https://dribbble.com/mrezkys)
+Flutter Presence is Developed by [Anant Kumar]
+The User Interface are designed by [mrezkys](https://dribbble.com/mrezkys)

 ## Thanks To